-Different types of online learning models
+Different types of eLearning models

-Good UX/UI approach to designing for eLearning
+UX/UI approach to designing for eLearning

-A good UX approach when designing for an eLearning platform, is one that keeps the end-user in mind.
+A good UX approach when designing for an eLearning platform is one that keeps the end-user in mind.
 The goal is to engage the learner and make it as easy as possible for them to learn what the eLearning course is trying to teach them.
 We believe that good UX is just as important as Instructional Design.

 By employing several investigative and generative methods, we understand the learners’ needs and their context at all stages of design and development to ensure a seamless learning journey.